Assam Career : NIT Silchar Recruitment 2025

-Applications are invited for recruitment of various managerial positions or career in NIT Silchar Assam.
+Applications are invited for recruitment of various project based positions or career in NIT Silchar Assam.

-National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the post or career of Junior Research Fellow (JRF) for the DST/PCPM/NSTMIS, Govt. of India sponsored project entitled “An Impact Assessment of Scheme for Facilitating Start-ups Intellectual Property Protection (SIPP) in Promoting Entrepreneurship and Innovation in India” in the Department of Management Studies.
+National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the post or career of Project Associate I for a DST-SERB (SRG) sponsored project entitled “Development of Sustainable and Flood Resilient Low-Cost Amphibious Housing System for the Vulnerable Communities in Assam” in the Department of Civil Engineering.
 National Institute of Technology, Silchar is one of the 31 National Institutes of Technology of India.
 It came into being in 1967 as a Regional Engineering College in Assam.
 In 2002 it got upgradation to the status of National Institute of Technology and got declaration as Institute of National Importance under the National Institutes of Technology Act, 2007.
 The vision of NIT Silchar is: establishing unique identity by development of high quality human and knowledge resources in diverse areas of technologies to meet local, national, and global economic and social need and human society at large in self -sustained manner.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!